Chapter in this post:

 When I saw how the letters appeared little by little while typing in Spotlight, it was already clear to me that some process was running amok again and slowing down the Mac.

-The process “accountsd” appeared at the top of the “CPU” tab in the activity display.
-Directly underneath is usually “kernel_task” somewhere, because it tries to slow down the Mac so that the CPU does not burn out.
+The Activity indicator The process “accountsd” appeared at the top in the “CPU” tab.
+Directly underneath is usually "kernel_task" somewhere, because it tries to slow down the Mac so that the CPU does not burn out.
 So our main problem is "accountsd" - this time as not "mdworker"which has also sweetened my day before.

 When I searched Google for it, I came across one longer thread in StackExchange encountered, in which a number of Mac users discuss this phenomenon.